AVEVA/CONNECT-data-services-developer-docs/Documentation/DataIngress/OMF_Ingress_Subscriptions.md

 ``PUT api/v1/tenants/{tenantId}/namespaces/{namespaceId}/subscriptions/{subscriptionId}``
 --------------------------------------------

-Updates an existing Subscription.
+Update an existing Subscription.
 Only the name and description may be updated.

 **Parameters**